 Israeli Prime Minister Netanyahu made news at the 37th World Zionist Congress a few years ago by attributing that radical shift in policy to the influence of the Grand Mufti of Jerusalem, Mohammad Amin al-Husseini.
 It was not a very credible explanation, but if one assumes that Hitler's clear policy of encouraging Jewish emigration was suddenly replaced by a contradictory policy of trying to kill every Jew, the change has to be explained somehow.

 Thus, even with the Holocaust as a given, there is no unified intent in those various policies from 1933 to 1942 that would justify construing them as an escalating sequence of measures leading to that event.

 Dinesh D'Souza vs. James Q. Whitman on the Nuremberg Laws

 Dinesh D'Souza pretends to rely heavily on Law-Professor James Q. Whitman's recent book, Hitler's American Model (Princeton U. Press, 2017).
-In Death of a Nation D'Souza claims:
+In the Death of a Nation book D'Souza claims:

 “James Whitman shows in Hitler's American Model that the Nazis explicitly modeled their Nuremberg Laws – laws that segregated Jews into ghettos, prevented them from intermarrying with other Germans and excluded them from citizenship – on the Jim Crow laws of the Democratic South.”
 (D'Souza, Death of a Nation, p.
 146)